Gromov-Hausdorff limit of Wasserstein spaces on point clouds: Introduction

+The diameter of the space $\mathcal{P}(\mathcal{K}_N)$ is an important quantity that will be used in Section 2, and in what follows we find estimates for it.
+We use the notation $\diam_\theta(\mathcal{K}_N)$ to emphasize the role of $\theta$ in the estimates.
+Let us first suppose that $\theta$ has the form

-for some function $f$ with $f''>0$ in $(0,\infty)$ so that in particular $f$ is convex.
-Once the function $\theta$ is specified there are two extra degrees of freedom for choosing $f$ and hence we can assume that $f(0)=f(1)=0$.
-In this case, one simple way to obtain estimates on $\diam_\theta(\mathcal{P}(\mathcal{K}_n))$ is to use Talagrand's inequality in $\mathcal{P}(\mathcal{K}_N)$, where the idea is to find bounds for the distance in terms of an entropy functional $\mathcal{H}_{N,f}$ that can be written in terms of $f$; the condition $f(1)=0$ guarantees that this entropy functional is non-negative.
-This approach relies on finding a lower bound for the Ricci curvature in the space $\mathcal{K}_N$; in turn, lower bounds on the Ricci curvature are defined in terms of convexity properties of the entropy functional $\mathcal{H}_{N,f}$.
-The previous discussion can be found in detail in \cite{Erbar2012}.
+for some function $f$ with $f''>0$ in $(0,\infty)$.
+Without the loss of generality we can assume $f$ satisfies $f(0)=f(1)=0$.
+One simple way to obtain an upper bound for $\diam_\theta(\mathcal{P}(\mathcal{K}_n))$ is to use Talagrand's inequality in $\mathcal{P}(\mathcal{K}_N)$.
+The idea is to find bounds for the distance in terms of an entropy functional $\mathcal{H}_{N,f}$ that can be written in terms of $f$; the condition $f(1)=0$ guarantees that the entropy functional is non-negative.
+This approach relies on the existence of a positive lower bound for the Ricci curvature in the space $\mathcal{K}_N$; in turn, lower bounds on the Ricci curvature are defined in terms of convexity properties of the entropy functional $\mathcal{H}_{N,f}$.
+The previous discussion is presented in detail in \cite{Erbar2012}.
 Furthermore, explicit calculations in Section 5 in \cite{Erbar2012} show that